glatigny/guipro/README.md

 All the interface of PortAL has been made to be flexible, configurable and fast.

+More details about the PortAL configuration in the [Wiki](https://github.com/obsidev/guipro/wiki/PortAL-Configuration)

 ## HotKey UnLimited - _HulK_

 When some tools exists to move the windows by pressing a key and clicking with the mouse ; HulK provide a set of features to help the management of the windows.